aszkid/milsim/SCHEMA.md

 Games are essentially finite state machines.
 Each of these states is represented by a `GameState` instance.
 It holds (references) to everything in the scene: spatial information, geometry information, etc.

-### SceneManager
+### Scene

 The top-level structure that holds scenes together.
-A game state might have multiple `SceneManager`s.
-The `GameState` plays with the `SceneManager` to instantiate objects; a spatial component is stored (in the `SceneGraph`), a drawable component, if aplicable, is stored.
+A game state might have multiple `Scene`s.
+The `GameState` plays with the `Scene` to instantiate objects; a spatial component is stored (in the `SceneGraph`), a drawable component, if aplicable, is stored.

 Things that the scene manager should implement:
 - `add_light`